 After swelling has subsided, heat therapy can be used to ease pain and decrease stiffness in the area.
 There are two types of heat therapy: dry and moist.
 Dry heat therapy includes electric heating pads and hot water bottles.
 These methods are often faster and easier to apply.
 Moist heat therapy includes hot baths, steamed towels, or moist heating packs.

 One type of heat therapy may feel better for one person than another, and finding the right combination of heat and cold may require some experimentation.
 Be cautious when using heat, and experiment with both heat and cold therapies to find out which works best for you.
-A PT consultation can help find the right balance for your specific needs.
+A consultation with a Physical Therapist can help find the right balance for your specific needs.

 There are a number of over-the-counter medications that can help ease back pain and reduce inflammation.
-NSAIDs such as aspirin or ibuprofen) are the some of the most common medications – obtained without a prescription – for pain and inflammation.
-Always use as directed.
+NSAIDs such as aspirin or ibuprofen are among the most common medications – obtained without a prescription – for pain and inflammation.
+Read the label and be sure to always use as directed.

 Topical Rubs (such as Icy Hot) are available as sprays, salves, rubs, or balms and can be used to relieve back tissue pain.
 These are also available over-the-counter and can be a fast and easy way to quickly relieve inflammation and back pain.